 It’s that wretched shoe bomber’s fault!

-First of all, I like eating yogurt on the plane, and as the airport shops do not sell real yogurt, only the artificially colored, chemically enhanced variety that is a very distant cousin to the real thing, I take a small container every time I fly and sometimes I’m allowed to eat it on the plane, but sometimes I’m not, and when the airport screeners pick up my travel bag and ask,”Whose bag is this?”
-I always feel as though I’m having a bad dream, I don’t know about you, but having to admit ownership of one’s bag in that shoe-less line always makes me feel as if I’m in the nude, and guilty.
+I like eating yogurt on the plane, and as the airport stores only sell the artificially colored, chemically enhanced distant cousin to the real thing, I always include yogurt with my picnic every time I fly, and sometimes I’m allowed to take it on the plane, but more often I’m not, and when the airport screeners pick up my travel bag and ask,”Whose bag is this?” and I admit the crime of owning a container of yogurt and hearing the “You can’t take this yogurt on the plane!”
+I remind myself that one day I’ll find this funny.

 “What?
 You’ve got to be kidding?
-I’ve waited in this line for three-quarters of an hour and you want me to go back outside?
-Perhaps you’ve forgotten with all this business with our shoes, and yogurt, that I’m here because I have a plane to catch?”
-I said to myself, and out loud I smiled sweetly and said, “Thank you if it’s all the same to you, I’ll just stand on the side here, and eat my yogurt.”
+I’ve waited in this line for three-quarters of an hour and you want me to go back outside?”
+[Perhaps she’s forgotten with all this business with our shoes, and yogurt, that I’m here because I have a plane to catch?] and smiling sweetly I turned to her and said, “Thank you if it’s all the same to you, I’ll just stand on the side here, and eat my yogurt.”

-“Oh no, you can’t eat anything over here Ma’am,” she said straightening the shirt of her uniform, and standing up straight to show me she was in charge.
+“Oh no, you can’t eat anything over here Ma’am,” she said straightening the shirt of her uniform, and standing up straight to try look taller than me and show me she was in charge.

 “It’s just a little container of yogurt,” I said, “I’ll eat it fast.
 See here’s my spoon.”